-I created this website as a way to serve as a resource to those who are interested in education and child development.
-This will also serve as a journal of my own journey as I become a teacher in California.
+I created this website as a way to serve as a resource for those who are interested in education and child development.
+This blog will also serve as a journal of my journey as I become a teacher in California.
 Journaling provides an opportunity for self-reflection and improvement.
-I firmly believe that education is a lifelong journey for educators, we may reach markers (certifications, degrees, etc.) but to be excellent educators we never stop learning, growing and developing as professionals.
+I firmly believe that education is a lifelong journey for educators; we may reach markers (certifications, degrees, etc.), but to be excellent educators, we never stop learning, growing and developing as professionals.

 I hope my blog may inspire other students who are working towards a California multiple subject credential, elementary teachers, homeschool instructors, and parents.
 Together we can inspire the next generation to a love of learning and encourage them to become lifelong learners.